 There are many schedules for you to use if you have 80/20 custody.
-Most of the schedules have the child living with one parent during the week and weekends rotate between parents.
+Most of the schedules have the child living with one parent during the week, with weekends rotating between parents.
 There are two schedules where the weekends with the other parent are assigned.

-The first examples is the 1st, 2nd, & 5th weekend custody schedule.
+The first example is the 1st, 2nd, and 5th weekends custody schedule.
 The second example is the 2nd, 4th, and 5th weekends custody schedule.
-These are great schedules because the weekends are pre-assigned and each parent know when their child will be with them.
+These are great schedules because the weekends are pre-assigned, and each parent knows when their child will be with them.

 If you are considering or have been assigned 80/20 custody by the court, there are a few things you want to think about.

 Finally, make the most of your time with your child.
-I know two different fathers who have 20% custody of their child(ren).
+I know two fathers who have a 20% custodial timeshare of their child(ren).

-This also applies to parent with 80% custody.
+This also applies to parents with an 80% custodial timeshare.
 Spend quality time with your children and let them know how much you love them.
 Teach them what you want them to learn and show them that no matter what happens in life, they can count on you to be there for them.